 I love books, and I keep on buying them in bulks: paper, digital, you name it.
-Sometimes I'll have a minute or two to flip through a few pages.
+Sometimes I'll have a minute or two to read a few quotes or flip through a few book pages.
 This happens before going to sleep when I keep on thinking - oh, I'll read now, but quickly realise that I'll sleep now instead.

 That is why I mainly listen to my books.
 Audiobooks are my saviours.
 Without audiobooks, I don't know what I'd do…

 Audiobooks helped me to stay positive during difficult times.
 They kept me company when my child wasn't sleeping through the night.
 If a book is available as an audio version - the chances are I'll buy AND CONSUME IT, like the most delicious chocolate dessert.

 I listen to my books while I am cooking, I listen while I am having a bath, sometimes I listen while driving, but not very often as I am an anxious driver.
 For me, it's easier to squeeze a page of an audiobook in than a paper or digital version.
 But a friend of mine manages to read a digital book while feeding her little one.
 So whatever works for you, I suppose.

 Below is my take on inspirational and motivational books that I have read in 2020.
 I believe that every woman and mama, in particular, should read/listen to at least one of these books to keep herself happy and motivated, have a healthier balance in life and learn something new or remind herself about something she’s long forgotten amid motherhood chores.